Docking station: OEM/proprietary dock

 Similar to a breakout device, some docking stations produce multiple connections from one port, only instead of extracting them from internal chipsets, they create them inside the dock using converters.
 They are functionally identical to a hub with various converters plugged in.
 Often using proprietary connections and usually meant to be permanently installed, these self-powered docks are intended for specific models of notebooks and would require upgrading at the same time as the notebook.
 Often, OEM docks contain a wired internet connection, dual displays, and a range of USB and Audio connections.

 Universal or third-party dock

+The ROG Xbox Ally is a gaming computer with a handheld docking station running Microsoft Windows operating system.

 Functionally similar to OEM docks, but available in seemingly endless combinations, self-powered non-OEM docks still produce multiple connections from one port, only instead of extracting them from internal chipsets, they create them inside the dock using converters.
 Typically USB-C or Thunderbolt-3 based, they incorporate a range of converters such as USB display adapters or a full external GPU (eGPU), audio chipsets, NICs, storage enclosures, modems and memory card readers, or even PCI Express card slots connected through an internal USB hub or PCI Express bridge to give the host computer access to extra connections it did not previously possess.
 Because they are generally vendor neutral, they often support external device charging, more external monitors, and are more flexible to install.
 They are often the go-to choice for mixed device offices/workplaces to ease complications in deployments.